OhadLandau/OptiRanker/README.md

 ```

 ### **2. Real-World Dataset Pipeline**
-This script processes user-provided CCLE datasets, evaluates algorithm performance, and visualizes the results.
+This script processes user-provided predictions, evaluates algorithm performance against results, and visualizes rankings and optimization.
+If user has prediction with no results input varries, see below.

 #### **User Inputs:**
 - Select predictor and results files via a graphical interface.
 - Choose whether data is already ranked or needs preprocessing.
 - Enter minimum correlation threshold and number of subsets to find.
+- If no result file is available, user is prompted to select the amount of Individuals and Drugs for his trial, he will then recieve the most informative of each (highest standard deviation)

 Run the script:
 ```bash